Handpan Care

 To prevent damage and detuning always store your handpan in a safe place where it can't be dropped or knocked into.
 Do not leave your handpan in a closed case for extended periods of time.

-Spirit Handpans fit in a medium sized evatek or Namana cases for medium sized instruments.
-If you intend on flying frequently and would like to use a fly kit, Spirit Handpans will need to go into the large evatek with a fly kit.
+Spirit Handpans always come with a Namana shoulder bag for medium sized instruments.
+If you intend on flying frequently and would like to use a fly kit, Spirit Handpans will need to go into the large Evatek with a fly kit.

 Playing Your Instrument.

 Play gently.
-Rough playing of your handpan will detune it in a shorter period of time.
+Rough playing will detune your handpan in a shorter period of time.

 Only play with your hands.
-Mallets and other percussive tools are not recommended.
+Mallets and other percussive tools are not recommended because they may detune it quicker.

 Be cautious about jewelry when playing.
 Bracelets, rings, etc. can scratch or damage your instrument and should be removed.

 Don't play in direct sunlight.
 Your instrument will heat up and detune.
-It may also burn you!
+It may even get hot enough to burn you!

 Rust Prevention.